 - Fast DDS over WIFI.
 Presents a case where Discovery through multicast communication is a challenge.
 This example shows how to: - Configure an initial list of peers with the address-port pairs of the remote participants (see Configuring Initial Peers). - Disable the multicast discovery mechanism (see Disabling multicast discovery). - Configure a SERVER discovery mechanism (see Discovery Server). - Well Known Network Deployments.
 Describes a situation where the entire entity network topology (Participants, Publishers, Subscribers, and their addresses and ports) are known beforehand.
-In these kind of environments, Fast DDS allows to completely avoid the discovery phase configuring a STATIC discovery mechanism. - Topics with many subscribers.
+In these kind of environments, Fast DDS allows to completely avoid the discovery phase configuring a STATIC discovery mechanism.

+- Topics with many subscribers.
 In cases where there are many DataReaders subscribed to the same Topic, using multicast delivery can help reducing the overhead in the network and CPU. - Large Data Rates.
 Presents configuration options that can improve the performance in scenarios where the amount of data exchanged between a Publisher and a Subscriber is large, either because of the data size or because the message rate.
 The examples describe how to: - Configure the socket buffer size (see increase the buffers size). - Limit the publication rate (see Flow Controllers). - Tune the size of the socket buffers (see Increasing socket buffers size). - Tune the Heartbeat period (see Tuning Heartbeat Period). - Configure a non-strict reliable mode (see Using Non-strict Reliability). - Real-time behavior.
 Describes the configuration options that allows using Fast DDS on a real-time scenario.
 The examples describe how to: - Configure memory management to avoid dynamic memory allocation (see Tuning allocations). - Limit the blocking time of API functions to have a predictable response time (see Non-blocking calls). - Reduce memory usage.
-For use cases with memory consumption constraints, Fast DDS can be configured to reduce memory footprint to a minimum by adjusting different QoS policies.

-- Zero-Copy communication.
+For use cases with memory consumption constraints, Fast DDS can be configured to reduce memory footprint to a minimum by adjusting different QoS policies. - Zero-Copy communication.
 Under certain constraints, Fast DDS can provide application level communication between publishing and subscribing nodes avoiding any data copy during the process. - Unique network flows.
-This use case illustrates the APIs that allow for the request of unique network flows, and for the identification of those in use. - Statistics module.
+This use case illustrates the APIs that allow for the request of unique network flows, and for the identification of those in use. - Dynamic network interfaces.
+If the network interfaces are expected to change while the application is running, Fast DDS provides an easy way of re-scanning the available interfaces and including them. - Statistics module.
 This use case explains how to enable the Statistics module within the monitored application, and how to create a statistics monitoring application. - ROS 2 using Fast DDS middleware.
 Since Fast DDS is the default middleware implementation in the OSRF Robot Operation System 2 (ROS 2) until and including the latest long term release Foxy, this documentation includes a whole independent section to show the use of the library in ROS 2, and how to take full advantage of Fast DDS wide set of capabilities in a ROS 2 project.